fivethreeo/aws-django-cms-full-stack/README.rst

 * aws managed memcache
 * aws managed postgres db

-WIP: Working on making a HA setup in cloudformation/vpc-nat-ha.
+WIP: Working on making a HA setup in cloudformation/vpc-nat-ha, using aws managed nat if possible.

 To deploy existing app in django/
 =================================